econmediadb/econmediadb/markdown/famine.md

 # Literature on Famine

+Issue that deal with famine :
+- characteristics and causal antecedents of famines and endemic deprivation
+- interconnections between economic and politicial factors
+- role of social relations and family
+- female deprivation
+- link between food consumption and other aspects of living standards
+- medical aspect of undernourishment
+- political background of public policy

+## 1. Models for price adjustment during crisis

 In order to analyse the adjusment mechanism to price disequilibria, three families of dynamic models have been used in the literature : error-correction models, dynamic stochastic general equilibrium models, and agent-based models.

-## 1. Models for price adjustment during crisis

 ### 1.1.
 Error correction model and adjustments to disequilibria ( Ó Gráda, 2015 )